 You set your own credit limit

-The Self Visa card’s fee and penalty policy is much more forgiving than that of most credit cards, making it a great choice for credit-rebuilders and anyone new to credit cards.
-Unlike many cards, the Self Visa Credit Card does not penalize you with a higher APR because you struggle with paying on time.
-The card also charges no late fee the first time you make a late payment.
-And if you do slip up again, the card’s late fee is $15 – less than half the maximum late fee of $40 charged by many other cards.
-That said, other typical fees such as insufficient funds fees and debit card convenience fees still apply.
+The Self Visa Credit Card annual fee is only $25, and, unlike many cards, it doesn’t penalize you with a higher APR if you struggle with paying on time.
+The card also doesn’t charge a fee the first time you make a late payment.
+And if you do slip up again, you’ll pay $15 – less than half the maximum late fee of $40 that many other cards charge.
+Other typical fees, such as insufficient funds fees and debit card convenience fees, still apply.

 You can use the card anywhere Visa is accepted

-Your Self Visa card payment activity is reported to all three credit bureaus, so be sure to make at least the minimum payment due toward your statement balance each month to build credit.
-Plus, since the card pairs with a Self Credit Builder Account, you can demonstrate responsible credit habits with multiple credit types.
+Be sure to make the minimum payment due toward your statement balance each month to build your credit.
+Your payment activity will be reported to all three credit bureaus, so it’s important to practice responsible credit management.
+Additionally, since the card pairs with a Self Credit Builder Account, you’ll also demonstrate responsible credit habits by having a mix of credit.

-Instead of trying to cobble together hundreds of dollars all at once to secure your card, you can open a Self credit builder account, choose the monthly commitment that works for you and start saving for your deposit with the help a straightforward payment plan.
+Instead of trying to cobble together hundreds of dollars all at once to secure your card, you can open a Self Credit Builder Account, choose the monthly commitment that works for you and start saving for your deposit with the help of a straightforward payment plan.
 Once you’re eligible, you can get the card without a credit check, set your own credit limit and build your credit on multiple fronts.